Rishith09/Rishith09/README.md

 ### Hello there, This is Rishith

-## A fast learner and keen to work on Iot and AI.
+## A fast learner and keen to work on Electric Vehicles .

 Currently i am graduating B.Tech EEE in Vellore Institute Of Technology.